IN FOCUS: Should parents divorce or stay together for the kids?

 “They learn to be more in touch with their feelings and learn ways to express themselves to their parents.
 Children are also taught how to develop positive thinking and assertion skills to avoid being triangulated in their parents’ conflicts,” said Ms Ding.

-In the Family Justice Court (FJC), a child’s wellbeing is “of paramount concern”, said a spokesperson for the Court.
+In the Family Justice Court, a child’s wellbeing is “of paramount concern”, said a spokesperson for the Court.

 Divorcing parents who have at least one child below the age of 21 years and have disputes concerning their children are required by law to attend counselling and mediation as part of their divorce proceedings, the spokesperson said.

 Those unable to reach an amicable outcome will go through a trial.
-In each case, a judge may appoint a Child Representative, who will be a trained professional to “understand and present the child’s best interests to the Court” to help the Court reach a decision on the child’s arrangements.
+In each case, a judge may appoint a Child Representative, a trained professional who can “understand and present the child’s best interests to the Court” to help the Court reach a decision on the child’s arrangements.

 “A Child Representative represents the voice of the child, providing an independent view of the child’s issues and presenting an objective assessment of the arrangements which are in the best interests of the child,” the spokesperson said.

-In addition, FJC could appoint a Parenting Coordinator, to help separated and divorced parents “learn to co-parent effectively”.
+In addition, the Court could appoint a Parenting Coordinator, to help separated and divorced parents “learn to co-parent effectively”.

 “A Parenting Coordinator works directly with the parents to facilitate communication and assist them in resolving disagreements arising from custody and access orders.
 A Parenting Coordinator also helps parents implement the parenting plan contained in the court orders (eg, orders relating to child access),” said the spokesperson.